torvalds/linux/Documentation/devicetree/bindings/writing-bindings.rst

   devices only need child nodes when the child nodes have their own DT resources.
 A single node can be multiple providers (e.g. clocks and resets).

+- DON'T treat device node names as a stable ABI, but instead use phandles or compatibles to find sibling devices.
+Exception: sub-nodes of given device could be treated as ABI, if explicitly documented in the bindings.

 - DON'T use 'syscon' alone without a specific compatible string.
 A 'syscon' hardware block should have a compatible string unique enough to infer the register layout of the entire block (at a minimum).

+- DON'T use 'simple-mfd' compatible for non-trivial devices, where children depend on some resources from the parent.
+Similarly, 'simple-bus' should not be used for complex buses and even 'regs' property means device is not a simple bus.

 Properties